PrasadSingh/New-York-Taxi-Analysis/README.md

 ---

+## 💼 Use Cases
+Random Forest Regression can be applied in a wide range of real-world scenarios.
+Here are a couple of practical examples:

+- **Real Estate Price Prediction**: Estimate house prices based on features like location, size, number of rooms, and age of the property.
+- **Predictive Maintenance**: Forecast the remaining useful life of equipment or machinery using sensor and performance data.

+---

 ## 🔍 Future Improvements
 - Fine-tuning hyperparameters using advanced search techniques like **Bayesian Optimization**.
 - Experimenting with different feature selection methods to enhance model performance.